marcosh/crem/docs/how-to-create-a-machine.md

   -> StateMachineT m a [c]
 ```

-is very similar to `Compose`, but it allows us to compose machines which emit multiple outputs.
+is very similar to `Sequential`, but it allows us to compose machines which emit multiple outputs.

 Consider two machines